Oregano - How To Use

 - Tomato

 Oregano has antibacterial and antioxidant properties, often used to treat respiratory tract infections.
+Oregano is rich in Vitamin K and fibre, which can aid digestive health.

 - The ancient Greeks believed that Aphrodite invented oregano to give to your man to make him happier.
 Perhaps we all need a little bit of oregano.